Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 2 series of 6 sets Battling Ropes.

-12 seconds on with 30 seconds off.
+12-seconds on with 30-seconds off.

-If I remember correctly, a 5% decrease is considered statistically significant, so if you find that your reps are down by more than 5% from the first set to the last, then add more rest time, subtract from the work time, or shave off a couple sets.
+If I remember correctly, a 5% decrease is considered statistically significant.
+So, if you find that your reps are down by more than 5% from the first set to the last, then add more rest time, subtract from the work time, or shave off a couple sets.

 Or if you don’t want to worry about percentages just count or listen.
 You’ll hear/see the ropes decreasing in speed pretty abruptly.
 If this happens, back off a little, or just repeat the same workout the next time you’re scheduled to use this method.